roket1428/darkman-time/README.md

 See [dbus-api.xml](dbus-api.xml) for an XML description/introspection of the service.

-A `darkmanctl` helper command is also included to query this API from the command line.

 A `libdarkman` go package is available to query the same D-Bus API from other client applications written in go.
 See [its documentation][libdarkman] for details.